nzlosh/err-stackstorm/docs/quick_start.rst

 8. Aliases can be run like this: ``!st2 run date on 192.168.5.1``

-.. important:: `st2chatops` does not have to be running on your StackStorm instance.
-This plugin *replaces* `st2chatops`.
+.. important:: When restarting StackStorm, a warning may be produced to inform you `st2chatops` is not running.
+This warning can be ignored because `err-stackstorm` will be managing StackStorm ChatOps.